hphuongdhsp/ml-blog/_posts/2022-08-03-segmentation-model-part3.md

 - def train_dataloader(self)
 - val_dataloader(self)

-Those corespond to DataLoader of train and valid dataset in Pytorch.
+Those respond to DataLoader of train and valid dataset in Pytorch.

 ##  5. Model Module

 In this part we define:
 - A segmentation model
-- Wrap model module by using LightningModule, for that we will define some main functions:
+- Wrap the model module by using LightningModule, for that we will define some main functions:
   - def training_step : calculate {loss, metric}, logging in each train step
   - def validation_step: calculate {loss, metric}, logging in each valid step
   - def validation_epoch_end: calculate {loss, metric}, logging in each epoch by using infos of validation_step
-  - def configure_optimizers: which optimization and learning rate scheduler we use for the training.
+  - def configure_optimizers: which optimization and learning rate scheduler do we use for the training?

-###  5.1 Define model by using `segmentation_models_pytorch`
+###  5.1 Define the model by using `segmentation_models_pytorch`

-For convenience, we use [segmentation_models_pytorch](https://github.com/qubvel/segmentation_models.pytorch) to define our model. `Segmentation_models_pytorch` is a high level API, it helps us build a sementic segmentation model with only some lines of code.
+For convenience, we use [segmentation_models_pytorch](https://github.com/qubvel/segmentation_models.pytorch) to define our model. `Segmentation_models_pytorch` is a high-level API, it helps us build a semantic segmentation model with only some lines of code.

 ```
 import segmentation_models_pytorch as smp